vmware-labs/distribution-tooling-for-helm/CONTRIBUTING_CLA.md

 Be sure to add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.

-## Release Process

-All stable code is hosted at the main branch.
-Releases are done on demand through the Release GitHub workflow.
-In order to release the current HEAD, you will need to trigger this workflow passing the version being released (i.e. v0.1.0).

-## Contribution Flow

-This is a rough outline of what a contributor's workflow looks like:

-* Make a fork of the repository within your GitHub account
-* Create a topic branch in your fork from where you want to base your work
-* Make commits of logical units
-* Make sure your commit messages are with the proper format, quality and descriptiveness (see below)
-* Push your changes to the topic branch in your fork
-* Create a pull request containing that commit

-We follow the GitHub workflow and you can find more details on the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).

 ### Pull Request Checklist

 Before submitting your pull request, we advise you to use the following: